 In addition to this reference manual, there is a user’s guide and a language reference manual for the Stan language and algorithms.
 The Stan User’s Guide provides example models and programming techniques for coding statistical models in Stan.
 The Stan Reference Manual specifies the Stan programming language and inference algorithms.

 There is also a separate installation and getting started guide for each of the Stan interfaces (R, Python, Julia, Stata, MATLAB, Mathematica, and command line).

 Stan runs under Windows, Mac OS X, and Linux.

-Stan uses a domain-specific programming language that is portable across data anlsysi languages.
+Stan uses a domain-specific programming language that is portable across data analysis languages.
 Stan has interfaces for R, Python, Julia, MATLAB, Mathematica, Stata, and the command line, as well as an alternative language interface in Scala.
-See the web site (link below) for links and getting started instructions.
+See the web site https://mc-stan.org for interface-specific links and getting started instructions

 The official resource for all things related to Stan is the web site:

 The web site links to all of the packages comprising Stan for both users and developers.
 This is the place to get started with Stan.
 Find the interface in the language you want to use and follow the download, installation, and getting started instructions.

 Stan’s source code and much of the developer process is hosted on GitHub.
 Stan’s organization is:

 Each package has its own repository within the